 colonel is also a stop word prefix.

-RNI includes files with generic stop word prefixes for names in Arabic, English, Greek, Hungarian, Spanish, and Thai.
+RNI includes files with generic stop word prefixes for names in Arabic, English, Greek, Hebrew, Hungarian, Khmer, Spanish, Thai, Turkish, and Vietnamese.
 These files are in

 stopprefixes_rus.txt would include stop word prefixes for use with Russian text.